cpinitiative/usaco-guide/content/1_Intro/Languages.md

 id: lang
 title: Languages
 author: Nathan Wang, Benjamin Qi
-description: What languages you can use for programming contests and what you're expected to know before continuing.
+description: "What languages you can use for programming contests and what you're expected to know before continuing."
 ---

 ## Choosing a Language